TheNerdyGuy69/TheNerdyGuy69/README.md

 📌 Projects
 🔹 Smart Task Tracker with AI Assistant – Automate tasks with natural language and AI reminders (Currently Working)

-🔹 Medicine Reminder App – Set alerts, manage inventory, and get notified (MVP done fruther improbments are work in progress)
+🔹 Medicine Reminder App – Set alerts, manage inventory, and get notified (MVP done fruther improvments are in progress)

 👀 Check out more in the pinned repositories below!